Zantac was a popular heartburn medication. It also went by its generic name ranitidine.

 Zantac is the brand name for a type of antihistamine called ranitidine.
 It can weaken certain allergic reactions and decrease stomach acid production.
 It belongs to a class of drugs called histamine-2 blockers (H2 blockers).

 Brand-name Zantac became commercially available in the 1980s.
 The World Health Organization (WHO) includes ranitidine on its "List of Essential Medicines."
-This list includes 433 drugs WHO deems necessary for protecting global public health.
+This list includes more than 400 drugs WHO deems necessary for protecting global public health.

 Due to Zantac's ability to decrease stomach acid, it was commonly used as a heartburn drug.
-It can reduce stomach acid by approximately 70%.
+It can reduce stomach acid by more than 70%.

 Prior to the recalls, Zantac was available in several forms: